Viivizhu/IntroductionToIM/june2/README.md

 - This is my final result:
 ![](digitalArtVivi.png)

 I found it really fun to play with all the shapes and colors.
 I really like the colors I choose to play with.
-However, I still find my code quite long and messy.
+It is very exciting to play with different numbers and see how that will change the speed of the action or the trails the object makes.